SamGa3/microbiome_reconstruction/README.md

 #### Bootstrapping

 The selection of the subsets of samples to be merged has been done with this script:
+:warning: You must run this step from R
 ```R
 rmarkdown::render("scripts/pathway_analysis/sample_bootstrapping.Rmd",
   params=list(